 Find your score

 You can visit AnnualCreditReport.com to pull a free copy of your three credit reports.
-But to view your FICO scores, you’ll likely have to cough up some cash.
+But to view your FICO scores, you’ll might have to cough up some cash.

 Does your credit score need a boost?